top of page

 In recent years, private for-profit education has been the fastest growing segment of the U.S. postsecondary system.
 Traditional hiring models suggest that employers clearly and efficiently evaluate college credentials, but this changing institutional landscape raises an important question: How do employers assess credentials from emerging institutions?
 Building on theories of educational authority, we hypothesize that employers respond to an associate’s degree itself over the institution from which it came.
 Using data from a field experiment that sent applications to administrative job openings in three major labor markets, we found that employers responded similarly to applicants listing a degree from a fictional college and applicants listing a local for-profit or nonprofit institution.
 There is some evidence that educational authority is incomplete, but employers who prefer degree-holders do not appear to actively evaluate institutional quality.
 We conclude by discussing implications of our work for research on school to labor market links within the changing higher education marketplace.

-Instrumental and Expressive Education: College Planning in the Face of Poverty
+College Planning in the Face of Poverty

 Nicole M. Deterding

 2015.
-Sociology of Education, 88 (4): 284-301
+Sociology of Education, 88 (4): 284-301.

 Abstract

-Nearly all young people in the United States aspire to a college degree, but many fail to complete college in a timely manner.
+Nearly all young people in the United States aspire to a college degree, but many do not complete college in a timely manner.
 Does this lack of attainment reflect abandoned college plans?
 I analyze mixed-methods data from a five-year study of 700 low-income mothers at two Louisiana community colleges.
 Hurricane Katrina displaced respondents and interrupted their college educations; respondents had to decide whether, how, and why to return to school.
-Few women earned degrees during the study, but survey data indicate that the rate of reenrollment and intentions to complete were high.
+Few women earned degrees during the study, but survey data indicate that rates of reenrollment and intentions to complete were high.
 Interview data reveal the cultural logics supporting continued plans for a return to college.
 Instrumentally, respondents believed education would result in better employment.
 Expressively, the moral status afforded students supported respondents’ narratives of upward mobility despite the difficulties they faced.
 The logic of human capital investment dominates policy and academic discussions of education’s value, but I find the symbolic meaning of a college degree also shapes plans for college return and college decision making long into adulthood.
 Plans to return persist long beyond the objective probability of earning a degree, and despite respondents’ difficult experiences, due to the expressive value college plans add to these young women’s lives.

 In Progress